182nd New York Infantry Regiment

 The 182nd New York Infantry Regiment was an infantry regiment in the Union Army during the American Civil War.

 Service

+The 182nd New York Volunteer Infantry, also known as the 69th New York National Guard Artillery, was the first regiment of Corcoran's Irish Legion and saw service in the U.S. Civil War from 1862 to 1865.
+The Regiment, which was formed by Irish-American immigrants affiliated with the Fenian Brotherhood, was the second of two volunteer regiments formed by members of New York's Irish-American 69th New York State Militia, the other being the 69th New York Volunteers of Meagher's Irish Brigade.

-The 182nd New York Infantry was organized at New York City, New York in November 1862 and mustered in under the command of Colonel Mathew Murphy.
-Man of the men who enlisted were serving in the 69th New York State Militia.
+The regiment was organized at New York City, New York in November 1862 and mustered in under the command of Colonel Mathew Murphy.
+Many of the men who enlisted were serving in the 69th New York State Militia.

 The regiment was attached to Newport News, Virginia, Department of Virginia, to December 1862.
 Corcoran's Brigade, Division at Suffolk, VII Corps, Department of Virginia, to April 1863.
 3rd Brigade, 1st Division, VII Corps, to July 1863.
 Corcoran's Brigade, King's Division, XXII Corps, Department of Washington, to November 1863.
 1st Brigade, Corcoran's Division, XXII Corps, to December 1863.
 2nd Brigade, Tyler's Division, XXII Corps, to May 1864.
 4th Brigade, 2nd Division, II Corps, Army of the Potomac, to June 1864.
 2nd Brigade, 2nd Division, II Corps, to July 1865.

 The 182nd New York Infantry mustered out of service July 15, 1865.